Every anaesthetists in the world is likely to suffer from this deficiency.

 Dihydrogen monoxide is crucial for the correct homeostasis of the human body.
-There have been rumors that anaesthesia staff may be short of this substance.
-A study was conducted to test this rumor.
+There have been rumours that anaesthesia staff may be short of this substance.
+A study was conducted to test this rumour.

 After obtaining implied consent, anesthesia staff were asked if they felt that they were short of dihydrogen monoxide.